Islamic Center of Irving: History

-Not too long afterwards, the number of people praying exceeded 75, and some of them had to pray outside the house.
-A school for the children was held each weekend but had to close down eight months later because the place was not suitable for studying.
+Not too long afterwards, the number of people praying exceeded 75, and some had to pray outside the house.
+A school for the children was held each weekend but had to close eight months later because the place was unsuitable for studying.

-For many years the group had to move from one place to another, renting halls for the Friday prayers as the number of the people praying reached between 200 and 300 men and there was no place for women.
+For many years the group had to move from one place to another, renting halls for the Friday prayers as the number of people praying reached between 200 and 300 men and there was no place for women.
 Muslims in the group were prevented from praying in some of the halls.

 Current building

-The building on 2555 N Esters Road is fully functional and it has regular 5 times prayer in the masjid and a youth group to play basketball on their 2 full basketball courts.
+The building on 2555 N Esters Road is fully functional and it has a regular 5 times prayer in the masjid and a youth group to play basketball on their 2 full basketball courts.
 It can accommodate about 3000 worshipers for the weekly Jumu'ah prayer in 2 sessions.
-It also supports the Islamic School of Irving, sunday and summer school, marriage Services, funeral services, Quranic and Arabic Teachings, and even Sunday tours for the public to learn more about Islam.
+It also supports the Islamic School of Irving, Sunday and Summer school, marriage Services, funeral services, Quranic and Arabic Teachings, and even Sunday tours for the public to learn more about Islam.